pyeventsourcing/eventsourcing/README.md

 ```

-Please note, these classes do not depend on the library.
+Please note, the domain event classes above do not depend on the library.
 However, the library does contain
 a collection of different kinds of domain events clasees that you can use in your models,
-for example the ```AggregateEvent```.
+for example see ```AggregateEvent```.
+The domain event classes in the library are slightly more
+sophisticated than the code in this example.

 Now, let's use the events classes above to define an "example" entity.